LinuxCommandLibrary

 hg-init

-Create a new Mercurial repository
+creates a new Mercurial repository in the specified directory or current

 TLDR

-Initialize a new repository in the current directory
+Create repository in current directory

 $ hg init